ewilded/shelling/README.md

 - `PREFIX+FULL_COMMAND+SUFFIX`

-### The problem of platfor-specific conditions
+### The problem of platform-specific conditions

 Depending on the technology we are dealing with, some payloads working on some systems will fail on other.
-Examples include:
+The examples include:
 - using windows-specific command on a nix-like system
 - using nix-like specific argument separator on a windows system
 - dealing with a different underlying system shell (e.g. `cat /etc/passwd #'` will work on bash/ash/dash, but won't work on csh)